Blomsholm

 Workers' accommodation and café (Statarlängan)

-A cozy café is found in the carpenter’s shed where books and local crafts are sold.
+A cosy café is located in the former carpenter’s shed, where books and locally made crafts are also sold.

 Blomsholm Estate (Blomsholm säteri)